-However, I remember from previous years, that every back-to-school season brings its own set of challenges and adjustments, however once we are a few weeks into the routine, things run smoothly.
-This year, we have a 5th grader, 3rd grader and kindergartener – and I plan on doing “homeschool preschool” with the littlest (- but more about his adventures later.)
+However, I remember from previous years, that every back-to-school season brings its own set of challenges and adjustments.
+Once we are a few weeks into the routine, things run smoothly.
+This year, we have a 5th grader, 3rd grader, and kindergartener – and I plan on doing “homeschool preschool” with the littlest (- but more about his adventures later.)

 As a mom of many, here are: